Contrasting IM Cannabis (IMCC) and Its Rivals

 Profitability

-This table compares IM Cannabis and its competitors’ net margins, return on equity and return on assets.
+This table compares IM Cannabis and its rivals’ net margins, return on equity and return on assets.

 |Net Margins